Emergency Declaration

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This shows the protagonist's commitment to Jae-hyuk, despite his paralyzing fear and desire to hide with his daughter, makes the active choice to help fly the plane when the crew becomes incapacitated, committing himself to saving everyone aboard rather than just his own family., moving from reaction to action.

 At 71 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat A potential landing site is identified and hope surges, but political forces and public fear cause the permission to be revoked at the last moment.
+Notably, this crucial beat A potential landing site is identified and hope surges, but political forces and public fear cause the permission to be revoked at the last moment.
 The fuel situation becomes critical, raising the stakes from survival to impossible choices., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 105 minutes (75% through) represents the emotional nadir.
 Here, The plane is denied emergency landing by all nations, fuel is nearly exhausted, and key passengers die including those helping Jae-hyuk.
-The situation appears hopeless with death imminent for all aboard—the whiff of death is literal and absolute., reveals the protagonist at their lowest point.
+The situation appears hopeless with death imminent for all aboard—the whiff of death is literal and absolute., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 112 minutes initiates the final act resolution at 80% of the runtime.
 In-ho discovers critical information about a potential cure or landing option, while public pressure and a minister's courageous decision provide a breakthrough.
 Jae-hyuk synthesizes his newfound piloting skills with his determination to save his daughter, gaining clarity for a final desperate attempt., demonstrating the transformation achieved throughout the journey.